floraorg/.github/profile/README.md

   planned
-  1. sakura - beautiful avatars as a microservice (planned in go/zig)
+  1. sakura - beautiful avatars as a microservice (planned in go)
-  2. faux   - placeholders as a microservice (planned in go/zig)
+  2. faux   - placeholders as a microservice (planned in go)

   contact - [@namishh_](https://x.com/namishh_)
 </samp>